-Supervisory Board and Management Board Banking
+Supervisory Board and Executive Board

-ING Bank has a two-tier board system, consisting of a Supervisory Board and a Management Board Banking.
+ING Bank has a two tier board system, consisting of a Supervisory Board and an Executive Board.
 The Supervisory Board consists of all but one independent non-executives.
 Piet Hoogendoorn qualifies as 'non-independent' as defined in best practice provision III.2.1 of the Dutch Corporate Governance Code.
 Mr. Hoogendoorn is considered to be not independent, because of his position with Deloitte Touche Tohmatsu until 1 June 2007, considering the important relationship between Deloitte Touche Thomatsu and ING.
-The task of the Supervisory Board is to supervise the policy of the Management Board Banking and the general course of events in the company and to assist the Management Board Banking by providing advice.
-The Management Board Banking is responsible for the daily management of the company.
+The task of the Supervisory Board is to supervise the policy of the Executive Board and the general course of events in the company and to assist the Executive Board by providing advice.
+The Executive Board is responsible for the daily management of the company.

-The composition of the Supervisory Board and the Management Board Banking is as follows:
+The composition of the Executive Board and the Supervisory Board of ING Bank N.V. is as follows:

 - Supervisory Board: Peter A.F.W.
 Elverding (chairman), J.P.
-(Tineke) Bahlmann, Henk W. Breukink, Claus Dieter Hoffmann, Piet Hoogendoorn, Piet C. Klaver, Godfried J.A. van der Lugt, Harish Manwani, Aman Mehta, Joan E. Spero, Jackson P. Tai, Jeroen van der Veer, Karel Vuursteen and Lodewijk J. de Waal. - Management Board Banking: Jan H.M.
-Hommen (chairman), Patrick G. Flynn (CFO), J.V.
-(Koos) Timmermans (CRO), Eric F.C.
-Boyer de la Giroday, Dick H. Harryvan, and C.P.A.
-J. (Eli) Leenaars.
+(Tineke) Bahlmann, Henk W. Breukink, Claus Dieter Hoffmann, Piet Hoogendoorn, Piet C. Klaver, Godfried J.A. van der Lugt, Harish Manwani, Aman Mehta, Joan E. Spero, Jackson P. Tai, Karel Vuursteen and Lodewijk J. de Waal.
+Jeroen van der Veer was appointed to the Supervisory Board effective as of 1 July 2009. - Executive Board: Jan H.M.
+Hommen (chairman), Eric F. Boyer de la Giroday, Patrick G. Flynn (CFO), Dick H. Harryvan, C.P.A., (Eli) Leenaars, Tom J. McInerney, Hans van der Noordaa, J.V.
+(Koos) Timmermans (CRO) and Jacques M. de Vaucleroy.